 THE ECKSAND DIFFERENCE

 All Ecksand’s diamonds and precious gems are ethically-sourced from three conflict-free mines.
 Ecksand bypasses middlemen by purchasing diamonds and precious gems right from these conflict-free mines.
-These mines are in Canada, Botswana, and Australia, thus enabling Ecksand to control the quality of each diamond and ensure the origin of each diamond.
+These mines are in Canada, Botswana, Australia, and Russia thus enabling Ecksand to control the quality of each diamond and ensure the origin of each diamond.